-GIVE 365 is initiating a pilot program in 2023 and partnering with park operations staff to test alternative mowing practices at eight parks.
-This pilot program will explore mowing practices that diverge from established mowing cycles.
-The eight pilot sites differ greatly in scope and application.
-Some of these sites will begin mowing in June, with one site piloting an annual/one time mow and another site being an alternative lawn demonstration garden.
-View the PDFs below to see a map and summary of how this will be implemented at each park.
+GIVE 365 initiated a pilot program in 2023, partnering with park operations staff to test alternative mowing practices at eight parks.
+This pilot program explored mowing practices that diverged from established mowing cycles.
+The eight pilot sites differed greatly in scope and application.
+One site is continuing on as a once a year mow with the Veterans Memorial Park having a site designated for an alternative lawn demonstration garden.
+View the PDFs below to see a map and summary of how this was implemented at each park.
 Staff are currently reviewing survey results and collecting feedback.
 Stay tuned for a recap report with.

-This pilot will allow staff and the community to explore the outcome of changing mowing practices such as grass length, community response, maintenance challenges, observed ecological benefits, and more.
+This pilot was developed so that staff and the community could explore the outcome of changing mowing practices such as grass length, community response, maintenance challenges, observed ecological benefits, and more.

 Our Ann Arbor Parks are home to over 60 garden beds that are actively managed by staff and volunteers.
 These gardens add vibrancy to our park spaces and make them more inviting to all.
 Many of these gardens contain native plant species that have evolved to thrive in our local environmental conditions and support our local pollinator populations.